2017 NFL Scouting Combine Results: Draft Prospects Who Changed Their Stock

 — Gators Football (@GatorsFB) March 6, 2017

 Florida corner Teez Tabor could fall out of the first round after his combine results, according to Norris.
-Tabor registered a bad athletic profile while competing with a corner class that has size, speed and agility.
-Norris Tabor called it bad timing for a Tabor, as many had him among the elite corners in this draft class.
+Tabor registered a bad athletic profile while competing with a corner class that has size, speed, and agility.
+Norris called it bad timing for Tabor, as many had him among the elite corners in this draft class.

 Norris said that he would be surprised if Tabor gets drafted in the first round.
 Tabor’s 4.63 40-yard dash and other results peril in comparison to similar players in the corner draft class.